 While prepping for my solo trip to New Zealand, I tossed in my personal climbing gear into my backpack.
 I knew there was awesome climbing to be had outside of the three major cities I’d be visiting.
 I wasn’t sure how I’d find climbing partners, but I didn’t want to risk not having my stuff with me like I did for summer OR.

 Endless googling proved to be fairly fruitless, so I ended up mostly winging it in the Southern Hemisphere.
-Fear not, I put together a little guide so you aren’t stuck like me!
+Fear not, I put together a little guide so you aren’t stuck without climbing partners in New Zealand like me!